Truncated many-body dynamics of interacting bosons: A variational principle with error monitoring

 \section{Summary}

-Using McLachlan's principle, which is physically intuitive and simple, and the methods of Lagrange multiplication and steepest constrained descent, we have found a computationally feasible way to describe the many-body evolution of bosons in a rigorously controlled manner.
+Using McLachlan's principle and the methods of Lagrange multipliers and steepest constrained descent, we have developed a systematic method to describe the many-body evolution of bosons in a rigorously controlled manner.
 Writing the many-body state in Hartree form and limiting the size of the Hilbert space by truncating into a finite number of macroscopically occupied field operator modes, the error from the exact evolution can be minimized self-consistently.
 This gives a variationally optimized solution to the evolution of the truncated many-body state.

 We have demonstrated that without two-body interactions, our scheme possesses the desired property that the evolution of the many-body state can be exactly described with zero error, cf.\,\,Eq.\,(\ref{instantaneous error 1}).
 When interactions are turned on, the error accumulates during time evolution.
 Employing our method, we can evolve the truncated many-body state in an optimized way.
-Monitoring the error simultaneously, we can increase the accuracy of the evolution by increasing the number of orbitals in a self-consistent way.
-By adaptively changing the number of orbitals based on the instantaneous error measure, we can automatically ensure the validity of the result for the many-body state.
+Monitoring the error, we can increase the accuracy of the evolution by increasing the number of orbitals in a self-consistent way.
+By adaptively changing the number of orbitals based on the instantaneous error measure, we can essentially automatically ensure the validity of the result for the many-body state.